WinsDominoes/winos-command-line/README.txt

+This is an operating system based on NIDOS

 You can visit The Video tutorial Linked to this archive at https://www.youtube.com/watch?v=CGkmfBHEODE This Archive has been uploaded by Nidhal Abidi From IKOW Please visit Iknow @ www.youtube.com/iknowbrain